Top 5 unique things to do in Paris – the most unusual attractions you will EVER find!

 Years later, Pablo Picasso walked the markets looking for inspiration.
 More recently, Woody Allen’s popular film “Midnight in Paris” sent its characters here searching for hidden treasures.

-It’s a real gold mine for vintage lovers and antiques hunters.
+It’s a real gold mine for vintage lovers and antique hunters.
 The Saint Ouen Flea Market covers seven hectares and hosts 15 markets which offer an authentic and unique atmosphere.

 Some of the markets are covered whilst others are out in the open.
 They offer a wide variety of goods from all periods and countries.